aprendiendo-cosas/TP_NDVI_ecoinf_UGR/guidelines_workflow_GEE_R.md

 ```

 - (10) Visualize the obtained image.
 We will use the function _Map.addLayer_ to view the NDVI composite created above.
    - We will first create a variable called _ndviPalette_ that contains 17 hexadecimal numbers.
-Each of them means a specific [color] (https://www.color-hex.com/).
-This is a [palette] (https://developers.google.com/earth-engine/tutorial_api_02): comma delimited list of color strings which are alinarly interplated between the maximum and minimum values in the visualization parameters.
+Each of them means a specific [color](https://www.color-hex.com/).
+This is a [palette](https://developers.google.com/earth-engine/tutorial_api_02): comma delimited list of color strings which are alinarly interplated between the maximum and minimum values in the visualization parameters.
    - Then, we will use the function _Map.addLayer_ to add the band _NDVI_ of the combined image (_composite_) using the above created palette (_ndviPalette_).

   Copy and paste the code below in your script.
 You will see a nice image showing the maximum NDVI value per pixel of the selected year.